 Historic & Archaeological Resource Data

-The Department also recommends the addition of a provision to Section 5 stating the GIS data made publicly available pursuant to section 5(a) should not divulge information regarding the “location, character, and ownership” of historic resources and the “nature and location” of archaeological resources, the disclosure of which is prohibited by the National Historic Preservation Act, 54 U.S.C. § 307103, and the Archaeological Resources Protection Act, 16 U.S.C. § 470hh, respectively.
+The Department also recommends the addition of a provision to Section 5 stating that the GIS data made publicly available pursuant to section 5(a) should not divulge information regarding the “location, character, and ownership” of historic resources and the “nature and location” of archaeological resources, the disclosure of which is prohibited by the National Historic Preservation Act, 54 U.S.C. § 307103, and the Archaeological Resources Protection Act, 16 U.S.C. § 470hh, respectively.

 The Department appreciates the Committee’s interest in this important topic.
 The Department strongly supports efforts to promote recreational use of public lands and looks forward to working further with the sponsors and the Committee on these issues.